GREEN LIBERTY VILLAGE

 Support Local & Eco-Friendly

 Our third annual eco-fair will be held on Saturday June 6, 2026.
 Vendors applications will be sent out directly to past vendors.
-If you are interested in participating as a new vendor or volunteer email us at greenlibertyvillage@gmail.com
+Interested in participating as a new vendor see our Eco-Fair page, as a volunteer email us at greenlibertyvillage@gmail.com

 Reduce Waste & Costs